Follow us on social networks

 • Application of timeout controls and automatic lock functions: Setting up automatic device locking after a certain period of inactivity.
 Configuring timeouts for device sessions to protect information in case the device is lost.

-• Mobile device management (MDM) on BYOD: MDM for BYOD encompasses automated threat evaluations on devices, consistent security upgrades, remote deployment of updates, and the ability to lock or erase data from a device when necessary remotely.
+• Mobile device management (MDM) on BYOD: Unified endpoint management and MDM for BYOD encompass automated threat evaluations on devices, consistent security upgrades, remote deployment of updates, and the ability to lock or erase data from a device when necessary remotely.

 • Automatic remote data wiping: Establish a policy to remotely wipe sensitive data from employee devices in the case of gadget loss, termination, or breach of security policy.